A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known

 2. Totsuka no Tsurugi (十拳剣)

-Most famously, Storm God Susanoo no Mikoto (素戔嗚尊)used one such sword to slay the multi-headed Yamata no Orochi Serpent in Izumo.
-His mighty sword was then chipped when the Storm God attempted to chop up the dead serpent’s body.
-What damaged his sword turned out to be none other than the famous Kusanagi Blade (see below).
+Most famously, Storm God Susanoo no Mikoto (素戔嗚尊) used one such sword to slay the multi-headed Yamata no Orochi Serpent in Izumo.
+The mighty sword was subsequently chipped when the Storm God attempted to chop up the dead serpent’s body.
+What damaged Susanoo’s sword turned out to be none other than the famous Kusanagi Blade (see below).

 3. Ame no Ohabari (天之尾羽張)